JPatel87/blossoming-bouquets/README.md

 - Javacript
 - Python

-The key frameworks, libraries, databases and programs used for this project are:
+The key frameworks, libraries, databases used for this project are:

 - [Django](https://www.djangoproject.com/) - used as the python framework
 - [Bootstrap version 4.6.2](https://getbootstrap.com/) - used for project styling and social media icons